 How to Help Someone Quit Smoking or Chewing Tobacco

 Congratulations!
-You’ve taken a terrific first step to help your friend, co-worker or loved one quit smoking or chewing tobacco by seeking scientifically proven methods.
+You’ve taken a terrific first step to help your friend, co-worker or loved one quit smoking, vaping or chewing tobacco by seeking scientifically proven methods.
 Research shows us that those who see their doctor, use FDA-approved medications and take advantage of counseling have the best chance of quitting.

 One effective – and easy – way to help someone quit is to refer him or her to the Wisconsin Tobacco Quit Line.
 Wisconsin residents who smoke, vape, or chew tobacco can call toll free, 800-QUIT-NOW or 800-784-8669, seven days a week, to talk to professional counselors about how to quit.
 The calls are confidential and advice is tailored to each individual caller.